Dean151/RuleKit/README.md

 ## Contribute
 You are encouraged to contribute to this repository, by opening issues, or pull requests for bug fixes, improvement requests, or support.
 Suggestions for contributing:
--  Adding, or improving documentation
+-  Improving documentation
 -  Adding some automated tests 😜
--  Adding some new rules or options for more use cases
+-  Adding some new rules, options or properties for more use cases